Stroke Center outcomes

 Measure Nebraska Medicine Benchmark Goal

-Percentage of patients treated with IV tPA within 45 min or less 84% 80% of all eligible patients 45 minutes or less
+Percentage of patients treated with IV tPA within 45 minutes or less.

-Door to interventional radiology mechanical thrombectomy within 45 minutes or less 35 minutes 45 minutes or less
+Door to interventional radiology mechanical thrombectomy within 45 minutes or less.
+39 minutes 45 minutes or less

-Door to groin puncture within 60 minutes or less 42 minutes 60 minutes or less
+Door to groin puncture within 60 minutes or less.
+58 minutes 60 minutes or less

-Door to reperfusion of vessel once clot is removed within 120 minutes or less 96 minutes 120 minutes or less
+Door to reperfusion of vessel once clot is removed within 120 minutes of less.
+78 minutes 120 minutes or less

-Hemorrhagic stroke patients who need intervention due to an aneurysm rupture can be treated 24/7 by a Neurovascular Intervention team 34 aneurysm clips or coils in 2020 12 aneurysm clips or coils in the last 12 months
+Hemorrhagic stroke patients who need intervention due to an aneurysm rupture can be treated 24/7 by a neurovascular intervention team.
+81 aneurysm clips/coils in 2023 12 aneurysm clips/coils in the last 12 months

 Goals are based on the requirements outlined to receive recognition and accreditation from the American Heart Association and The Joint Comission Stroke Certification.